 One can easily install the grub bootloader on additional members of the RAID using the setup (hdX).
 Unfortunately, in case hd0 actually fails, as far as grub is concerned, the left members will still be looked at by their hd1, hd2… designations, although this is no longer the case from the kernel’s point of view.
 This will cause the boot process to fail, unless one can recover the first RAID member (hd0).

 Using the sequence below will make grub treat all RAID members as hd0, so in case of a failure, any functional hard disk can take over for hd0, keeping the RAID bootable.

 GNU GRUB version 0.97 (640K lower / 3072K upper memory)

 grub> device (hd0) /dev/sdb Tell grub to assume that "(hd0)" will be "/dev/sdb" at the time the machine boots with missing raid members.

 grub> setup (hd0)

-This sequence can be repeated for all members of the RAID1 array.
+This sequence can be repeated for as many members as the RAID1 array has.